Josh Murphy: Milton Keynes Dons (loan)

 On 21 August 2015, Murphy joined Championship club Milton Keynes Dons on a season-long loan.
 He scored the winning goal on his debut in a 2–1 win over Cardiff City in the League Cup 2nd Round.
-On 26 September 2015, Murphy scored his first league goal in the 1–3 home defeat to Derby County.
+On 26 September 2015, Murphy scored his first league goal in a 1–3 home defeat to Derby County.

 On 3 May 2016, Murphy was named Milton Keynes Dons Players' Player of the Year 2015–16.
 In total, Murphy made 46 appearances for the club, scoring 7 goals in all competitions.
 Murphy finished the season as the Dons' joint top goalscorer and achieved the most assists.

 Cardiff City

 On 12 June 2018, Murphy joined Premier League side Cardiff City on a 4-year contract for an undisclosed fee, believed to be around £11 million.
 He made his debut for the club on the opening day of the 2018–19 season as a substitute in place of Nathaniel Mendez-Laing during a 2–0 defeat to AFC Bournemouth.
 Following a short spell on the sidelines, Murphy scored his first Cardiff goal against Burnley, followed by his second in 4–2 win over Fulham.
-On June 10, 2022, Cardiff announced Murphy would leave the club when his contract expired on June 30.
+On 10 June 2022, Cardiff announced Murphy would leave the club when his contract expired on June 30.

 Oxford United

 On 26 July 2022, Murphy signed a two-year deal with League One side Oxford United.
+He scored his first goal for the club in a 4–2 league victory over Wigan Athletic on 13 February 2024.
+On 18 May 2024, he scored both goals in Oxford's 2–0 victory over Bolton Wanderers in the League One play-off final, securing his club's return to the Championship after a 25-year absence from the second tier.
+Following promotion, the club confirmed that they were in discussions to extend Murphy's contract.

+Portsmouth

+On 25 June 2024, Murphy signed a three-year contract, with a one-year extension available, with Championship side Portsmouth.

 International career

-Both Josh and Jacob were called up by the England U18 in October 2012 and made their U18's debut in a 1–0 win over Finland U19 on 13 November 2012.
+Both Murphy and his brother were called up by the England U18 team in October 2012 and made their U18s debut in a 1–0 win over Finland U19 on 13 November 2012.

-Then in early 2013, Both Josh and Jacob were called up by England U19 and their U19's debut in a 3–1 win over Denmark U19.
+Then in early 2013, Both Josh and Jacob Murphy were called up by England U19 and their U19s debut in a 3–1 win over Denmark U19.
 Then on 14 November 2013, Josh scored his first England U19 goal in a 4–1 win over Hungary U19.

-In late 2014, Josh was called by England U20 and scored on his debut on 5 September 2014, in a 6–0 win over Romania U20.
+In late 2014, Murphy was called up by England U20 and scored on his debut on 5 September 2014, in a 6–0 win over Romania U20.